 dread in the system of dissent.
 Man, the flesh, its rights, are constantly put in place of the Holy Spirit.

 As to the article on the ruin of the dispensation, I have replied to it while considering that on the unity of the church.
-Here is what I have to say now about women (p.
-86).
+Here is what I have to say now about women (page 86).
 Whenever brethren meet as an assembly before God, the women are to remain silent; it is a moral ordinance of the word.
 Discipline is not connected with organisation, but with the presence of Jesus, where two or three are gathered together in His name.
 The Holy Spirit necessarily exercises that discipline, wherever He acts; for He is holy, and He governs in the church.
-The author&#8217;s answer about the refusal anyone might make to join the disciples, is no answer at all.
-The church was not yet manifested at the time of Joseph of Arimathasa (p.
-90).
+The author's answer about the refusal anyone might make to join the disciples, is no answer at all.
+The church was not yet manifested at the time of Joseph of Arimathea (page 90).
 To belong to the assembly a person must have been baptised, and those who had not been baptised could not be owned as Christians.
 As for those who had been baptised, they had thereby publicly joined the Christians.
-As for the imposition of hands, if it were only given to recommend to the grace of God someone who is about to go forth for the Lord&#8217;s work, I see nothing to hinder it; but if it be to make a minister, as people say, or to give a right to the exercise of ministry, it is a positive infringement upon the sovereignty of God.
+As for the imposition of hands, if it were only given to recommend to the grace of God someone who is about to go forth for the Lord's work, I see nothing to hinder it; but if it be to make a minister, as people say, or to give a right to the exercise of ministry, it is a positive infringement upon the sovereignty of God.

-<h3>@Romans 11&#8212;The Seven Churches in Asia</h3>
+<h3>@ROMANS 11 -- THE SEVEN CHURCHES IN ASIA</h3>

-I thank God we are at last getting but of these details. @Romans 11 must occupy us for a moment.
-This expression is blamed, &#8220;The Jews have been cut off.&#8221; It is evident that here the word &#8220;Jews&#8221; must be taken in the sense of the Jewish dispensation.
-Is it denied that God has put an end to that dispensation, by adding what is called &#8220;the election &#8220;to the church (@Romans 11: 7), by cutting off or dispersing the unbelieving, and by interrupting His dealings with the nation, although it be kept, according to His counsels, for future blessing?
-In like manner, it is not a question of cutting off all the Gentiles: but God will equally put an end to this dispensation, which (the Jews having been set aside) is characterised as &#8220;salvation unto the Gentiles.&#8221; This is, after all, what Mr. Rochat himself now acknowledges.
+I thank God we are at last getting out of these details. @Romans 11 must occupy us for a moment.
+This expression is blamed, "The Jews have been cut off".
+It is evident that here the word "Jews" must be taken in the sense of the Jewish dispensation.
+Is it denied that God has put an end to that dispensation, by adding what is called "the election" to the church (@Romans 11: 7), by cutting off or dispersing the unbelieving, and by interrupting His dealings with the nation, although it be kept, according to His counsels, for future blessing?
+In like manner it is not a question of cutting of fall the Gentiles: but God will equally put an end to this dispensation, which (the Jews having been set aside) is characterised as "salvation unto the Gentiles".
+This is, after all, what Mr. Rochat himself now acknowledges.
 I return to this infinitely solemn truth, which I have at heart to place before the eyes of Christians, namely, that you, Gentiles, have been put under a responsibility analogous to that of the Jews, that you have failed as they have,

 {270}